Sabal

-Sabal is a genus of palms (or fan-palms) endemic to the New World.
+Sabal is a genus of New World palms (or fan-palms).
 Currently, there are 17 recognized species of Sabal, including one hybrid species.

+Distribution

 The species are native to the subtropical and tropical regions of the Americas, from the Gulf Coast/South Atlantic states in the Southeastern United States, south through the Caribbean, Mexico, and Central America to Colombia and Venezuela.

+Description

 Members of this genus are typically identified by the leaves which originate from a bare, unarmed petiole in a fan-like structure.
 All members of this genus have a costa (or midrib) that extends into the leaf blade.
-This midrib can vary in length; and it is due to this variation that leaf blades of certain species of Sabal are strongly curved or strongly costapalmate (as in Sabal palmetto and Sabal etonia) or weakly curved (almost flattened), weakly costapalmate, (as in Sabal minor).
+This midrib can vary in length; and it is due to this variation that leaf blades of certain species of Sabal are strongly curved or strongly costapalmate (as in Sabal palmetto and Sabal etonia) or weakly curved (almost flattened), weakly costapalmate (as in Sabal minor).
 Like many other palms, the fruit of Sabal are drupe, that typically change from green to black when mature.